-A good chicken stock, made from the carcass, has many Yin characteristics.
+A good chicken stock, made from the carcass using the recipe below, has many Yin characteristics.
 As a consommé it is easy to drink and digest.

-With the addition of a few fresh lightly-cooked vegetables or good quality cooked rice can form the basis for a nourishing meal for a convalescent.
+With the addition of a few fresh lightly-cooked vegetables or good quality cooked rice it can form the basis of a nourishing meal for a convalescent.
 To cheer you up, add a little white wine or rice wine!

-By the way ... the female chicken and the cock have similar qualities for making chicken recipes, but the cock is more Yang.
+By the way ... the female chicken and the cock have similar qualities for making chicken recipes, but the cock is regarded as being more Yang.

 A good stock is made of water in which bones have been boiled to extract their nutrients.
 These 'bone' nutrients are thought to contain strong 'Yin' qualities.

 To make this you need a large saucepan or 'kettle' with a flat base and a tight lid.
 Later you will need a jar with a lid to keep the stock in.